Intel Execs Address the AI Talent Shortage, AI Education, and the “Cool” Factor

-Last week, I sat down with Intel’s Gadi Singer, vice president and general manager of artificial intelligence architecture, and Chris Rice, head of AI talent acquisition, to talk about AI workforce issues.
+Last week, I sat down with Intel’s Gadi Singer, vice president and general manager of artificial intelligence architecture, and Chris Rice, head of the company’s AI talent acquisition, to talk about AI workforce issues.
 Here’s what they had to say.

 On reports about huge and growing shortages of AI engineers forcing some companies to pay million-dollar salaries: